charleskoffler/clprolf/docs/official/clprolf_language_reference_manual.md

-# Insights About Clprolf — For Experienced and Thoughtful Readers

-This section provides in-depth perspectives and the design rationale behind Clprolf.
-It is not intended as a quick introduction to the language, but rather as a **comprehensive and reflective guide** for those who want to *understand* Clprolf deeply — both in its structure and its philosophy.

-While primarily written for readers already familiar with Clprolf, this chapter can also serve as a **learning document** for those who wish to explore the language in a more profound way — discovering not only *how* it works, but *why* it was designed that way.
+# **Clprolf Language — Reference Manual**

+This document is the **official reference manual** of the Clprolf programming language.
+It defines the concepts, roles, rules, and structures that form the core of the language.
+All keywords, mechanisms, and architectural principles described here constitute the authoritative definition of Clprolf.

+The manual is suitable for any developer with basic knowledge of object-oriented programming, although such familiarity is not strictly required.

+It can be read progressively or used as a reference when needed.
+Its purpose is to give a clear and coherent understanding of how the language works, how its concepts fit together, and why it was designed this way.

-It reveals the principles, intentions, and conceptual architecture that make Clprolf unique: a language that was built to make **clarity and coherence** the natural outcome of programming.
+Clprolf was created to make clarity and structure emerge naturally from programming.
+This manual presents the ideas that support this vision.

 ---